luizbgomide/sovereign/spells.md

 ### Level 5 - Elementalist

 #### Earthquake
-The elementalist calls up a deep, rolling tremor from within the earth, centering it on a visible point and affecting all structures in a radius of up to five hundred feet.
+The elementalist calls up a deep, rolling tremor from within the earth, centering it on a visible point and affecting all structures in a radius of up to 500ft.

 This spell’s effects build slowly, requiring five minutes to fully manifest, but they can successfully topple or destroy any structures, tunnels, or caves within the affected area unless such structures are magically reinforced.

 The effects are negated if the spell is dispelled within a minute after it was cast; after that, it’s too late to stop the effect.

 #### Fury of the Elements
-A combination of molten rock, searing pyroclastic winds, and super-heated steam erupts forth to ravage a chosen target point within two hundred feet per caster level.
+A combination of molten rock, searing pyroclastic winds, and super-heated steam erupts forth to ravage a chosen target point within 200ft per caster level.

-The cataclysmic ruin smites everything within thirty feet of the target point for `10d6` damage, destroying all conventional structures.
-The zone of devastation then moves `1d6x10` feet in a random direction at the start of the next round, blasting everything in its path.
+The cataclysmic ruin smites everything within 30ft of the target point for `10d6` damage, destroying all conventional structures.
+The zone of devastation then moves `1d6•10ft`in a random direction at the start of the next round, blasting everything in its path.
 The zone will continue to wander in this fashion for `1d6` rounds in total before dying out.

 The molten remnants of the spell remain after this duration, a hazard for whomever enters the area for the rest of the day.